lgrahl/scripthookvpy3k/README.md

 * All native functions from ScriptHook accessible
 * Dependencies will be installed automatically
 * Scripts run as lightweight asynchronous tasks
+* High level *requirement* functions can be chained and waited for

 ## Download
 Coming soon.